Joey Gase Motorsports: Car No. 35 history

 On November 18, 2021, Joey Gase would announce that with cars bought from defunct team H2 Motorsports and owned five cars, Gase would race for his team, Joey Gase Racing in 2022, with Gase driving the No. 35 for "most" of the season.

 On December 30, 2021, it was announced that Patrick Emerling would join the team to be a co-owner.
-The team was renamed to the now-current name Emerling-Gase Motorsports, and that Patrick Emerling and Shane Lee would also share the ride with Gase.
+The team was renamed to the now-current name Emerling-Gase Motorsports, and that Emerling and Shane Lee would also share the ride with Gase.
 The team would also receive Our Motorsports' No. 23 owner's points from the 2021 season.
 Jeffrey Earnhardt would drive the No. 35 car at spring race at Phoenix and September Las Vegas race.
-Parker Kligerman would drive the 35 car at Circuit of the Americas and Indy Road Course.
+Parker Kligerman would drive the 35 car at COTA and Indy Road Course.
 Chris Dyson would drive the car at Road America.
 Brad Perez drove the 35 car at Watkins Glen and Charlotte Roval.
 Dawson Cram drove the 35 car at Darlington.

 In 2023, C. J. McLaughlin drove the No. 35 car at Daytona.
-Joey Gase would drive the No. 35 at Auto Club Speedway, Las Vegas Motor Speedway and Phoenix Raceway.
-Patrick Emerling would drive the No. 35 at Atlanta Motor Speedway.
-Parker Chase would attempt to qualify the No. 35 at Circuit of the Americas but would fail.
-Emerling would again drive the car at Richmond Raceway.
+Joey Gase would drive the No. 35 at Fontana, Las Vegas and Phoenix.
+Patrick Emerling would drive the No. 35 at Atlanta.
+Parker Chase would attempt to qualify the No. 35 at COTA but would fail.
+Emerling would again drive the car at Richmond.
+Leland Honeyman drove the No. 35 at Sonoma, in which he failed to qualify.
+David Starr drove the No. 35 at Nashville Superspeedway and Atlanta.
+Alex Labbé would drive the No. 35 at Chicago Street Course and Indy Road Course.
+Stanton Barrett would drive No. 35 car in the race at Road America and the Shriners Children's 200 at Watkins Glen.
+B. J. McLeod drove the No. 35 at Bristol.
+Alex Guenette drove the No. 35 at Charlotte Roval.
+Chris Hacker drove the No. 35 at Martinsville.

-At the 2024 ToyotaCare 250 at Richmond Raceway, Gase was involved in a crash during the final laps.
-In the heat of the moment, he tore off his bumper and threw it at the No. 4 car of Dawson Cram.
-NASCAR fined Gase USD5,000 for a safety violation may be imposed for any action or omission by a competitor or vehicle that creates an unsafe environment or poses a threat to the safety of the competitors.